Rhodes-CS-Department/website/markdown-test2.md

 ---
-layout: subpage-template2
+layout: subpage-template
-title: A markdown test 2
+title: A markdown test
 ---

+Here is some regular text.

 ## Second level heading.